NikolayMurha/SmartyModule/README.md

 ### Configuration

-Change you Application config like this (additional info: [Zend\View](http://framework.zend.com/manual/2.0/en/modules/zend.view.quick-start.html "Zend\View")):
+Change you Application config like this:

     ...
     'view_manager' => array(